-We’re still a young and relatively small company, yet we’re only one of three companies in the U.S. with an A+ rating on Global Reporting Initiative’s international standards registry, but not by chance.
-It took years of planning, material research, modeling and design work before Ecologic Designs began selling products and services in 2007.
+We earned an A+ rating on Global Reporting Initiative’s international standards registry.
+It took years of planning, material research, modeling and design work for Ecologic Designs to win this award.

-We aim to create nothing short of innovation in modern manufacturing and in the economics of localized, closed-loop production of retail and promotional products for your business.
-We are committed to a new standard of best practices, a bar that begins to solve the enormous issues facing conventional manufacturing businesses today.
+Our manufacturing is localized and closed-loop, uncommon in today’s global economy.
+We are committed to a new standard of best practices, a standard that begins to solve the enormous issues facing conventional manufacturing businesses today.

 Our sustainability policy starts with a promise, and that is to always operate as sustainably as possible and only produce products that give back more to the planet than they require to be made.
 We take sustainability seriously, and so should your organization.
 It begins with a choice.
-Will you do business with a company that happens to make some ‘green’ products, or will you partner with our green-from-the-ground-up company that can fulfill your needs?
+Will you do business with a company that happens to make some green products on the side, or will you partner with Ecologic Designs, our sustainable-from-the-ground-up company that can fulfill your needs?

 Reclamation Station is our supply chain model for obtaining difficult-to-recycle materials.
 This service diverts literally tons of waste per year from entering landfills or being incinerated.

-Sustainability is a set of principles from which we conduct business, it’s a systemic way of producing our goods, it’s a way to value our employees and external stakeholders, and it’s a way for us to measure achievement and real profitability.
+Being sustainable is a set of principles from which we conduct business, it’s a systemic way of producing our goods, it’s a way to value our employees and external stakeholders, and it’s a way for us to measure achievement and real profitability.
 The importance of reporting is not being perfect, it’s about being honest and approaching real solutions with integrity.
-If you don’t use what you learn, there’s no point in measuring anything.
-It’s with this idea, weight scales, timers and a lot of engineering and software tools that we measure everything we possibly can.
+It’s with this idea, weight scales, timers, engineering and software tools that we measure everything we possibly can.

 Third Party Verification